dhiway/cord/origin/orbis/provider-node/README.md

 `POST /delete` is fail-closed: the same finalized provider and agreement checks run again and the agreement must already be finalized as `Cancelled` or `Expired`.
 The local agreement string is never sufficient authorization.
 The store first atomically appends a tombstone leaf and a pending deletion journal entry.
-It then fsyncs `acknowledge_deletion(agreement, content_commitment, tombstone_root, proof_commitment)` to the outbox before removing bytes.
-The proof commitment domain-separates and binds the agreement, content commitment, provider account, and tombstone root.
-The runtime recomputes that binding and prevents agreement pruning until the provider-signed acknowledgement finalizes.
+It journals the exact tombstone leaf, then fsyncs a provider-root append followed by `acknowledge_deletion(agreement, content_commitment, root_sequence, root, leaf_index, leaf_count, inclusion_proof)` to the outbox before removing bytes.
+All pending root journal entries are flushed in ascending sequence under one shared mutation/outbox lock; a deletion root and acknowledgement are queued as one ordering unit.
+The runtime folds the exact leaf through its bounded frontier, derives root/count, and requires the root transaction to finalize first, rejects sequence/leaf-count rollback, derives the canonical tombstone leaf from the agreement, content and provider, and verifies the bounded duplicate-last Merkle proof.
+Agreement pruning remains blocked until the provider-signed acknowledgement finalizes.

 ## Persistence and workers